jtauber/ryland/README.md

 ## Current Features

+- use of Jinja2 templates
+- markdown and datetime formatting filters
-- Jinja2 templates with a basic markdown filter and a function to pull data directly from JSON files
+- pull data directly from JSON files within templates
-- copying static files and directory trees (for stylesheets, scripts, fonts, images)
+- copy static files and directory trees (for stylesheets, scripts, fonts, images)
 - cache-busting with hashes

 ## History

-I've generally found most static site generation libraries to either be far too complex for my needs or be too restricted to just blogs so, over the years, I've generated many static sites with lightweight, bespoke Python code and hosted them on GitHub pages.
+I've generally found most static site generators to either be far too complex for my needs or too restricted to just blogs so, over the years, I've generated many static sites with lightweight, bespoke Python code and hosted them on GitHub pages.
 However, I've ended up repeating myself a lot so I'm now cleaning it all up and generalizing my prior work as this library.

 ## Changelog